Knives out for Borrell, as Russia divides EU

 EU top diplomat Josep Borrell is facing calls to resign after his trip to Moscow went off the rails.

-But Germany, France, and Austria risk making EU and transatlantic divisions even worse by backing Russia's Nord Stream 2 gas pipeline.
+But Germany, France, and Austria risk making EU and transatlantic divisions even worse by backing Russia's Nord Stream 2 gas pipeline no matter what.

 Join EUobserver today